Afghan Cooking with Nawida

 In Workshop #2 (Vegetarian), you will start off by making aashak, a festive vegetarian dumpling dish.
 You will make the dumpling skins from scratch, fill them with a chive mixture, then learn to fold them into tiny half-moons.
 These are then boiled and topped with a tomato-garlic sauce, a garlic-yogurt sauce, and crushed dried mint.
 You will then make a homestyle Afghan classic--lubya and challow, kidney beans stewed with onion and a spiced tomato sauce and served with fluffy basmati rice that has been lightly scented with whole cloves and garlic.
 Gulpea, a simple dish of cauliflower stewed with tomatoes, garlic, onion, green chili peppers, and spices offers a rich accompaniment to the meal.
 You’ll finish by making shir berenj, a light rice pudding spiced with cardamom and rose water and topped with ground pistachios.

 Nawida was born in Kabul, Afghanistan, and grew up watching her mother and grandmother cook for the family.
 Her mother was a housewife and her father was a general in the Afghan army.
 She is the third of five sisters, and had one brother.
-After marriage, Nawida moved to her mother-in-law’s home in Pakistan and was responsible for cooking three elaborate meals a day for a household of thirty-five people.
-She moved to the U.S. from Russia in 2010 with her son, now eight years old.
-His education is very important to her and she dedicates her life to making a good life for him.
-Nawida works as a housekeeping supervisor at a hotel in Queens.
-She loves living in the U.S. and being very independent.
-In her free time, Nawida studies English, and she is learning how to drive.
+After marriage, Nawida moved to her mother-in-law’s home in Pakistan and was responsible for cooking three elaborate meals a day for a household of thirty-five people!
+She moved to the U.S. from Russia in 2010 with her son, who was 5 years old at the time.
+Nawida is now remarried and has two more young children, and nothing is more important to her than all of her children's educations.
+Nawida works at T-Mobile and studies English in her free time.
+She loves living in the U.S. and the independence she has found here.

 What do you enjoy most about cooking?